mattearly/D34DL1N3/readme.md

     * Build a flowchart structure
     * Clean Feature - prompts to all remove out of date tasks one by one or all at once
     * Logs & Reports
+        * Past Data from completed tasks
+            * could save time on list(entry time - remove time), when completed(removed), and other statistics

 3. Interface Clarity
 	* Clean up / make clearer
 	* Live Clock Ticker - sort of work, updates anytime the program changes
-	* Build Terminal Graphic Library - might not do this and just use standard cli
+	* Build Terminal Graphic Library (scrapped, using cli)
 	* Show Time Left on a task